PlayJam

-PlayJam is an interactive casual games network, that is available across digital TV, mobile, and online platforms.
+PlayJam was an interactive casual game network and gaming hardware manufacturer.
+The network was available across digital TV, mobile, and online platforms.

 The network emerged during the dawn of the digital TV era as a side project of London-based visual media company, Static 2358.
 Static's artists, designers, and programmers started producing casual games to work on set top boxes.
-PlayJam, which was launched in 1999 on CanalSat in France and Sky Digital in the UK, is one of the first ever interactive television broadcast channels.
+PlayJam, which was launched in 1999 on CanalSat in France and Sky Digital in the UK, was one of the first ever interactive television broadcast channels.
 PlayJam quickly became one of the highest rated brands on digital TV, delivering interactive television services for clients such as the BBC, Glaxo SmithKline, pop band Gorillaz, ITV and Channel 4.

 Static and PlayJam were sold to Open TV for $68 million in 2001.
-The interactive games platform has since appeared on millions of digital TV homes throughout the US, Europe, Asia and Africa.
+The interactive games platform appeared on millions of digital TV homes throughout the US, Europe, Asia and Africa.